Random walk reflected off of infinity, with applications to uniform spanning forests and supercritical Liouville quantum

 \begin{remark} Random walk reflected off of $\infty$ can be thought of as a discrete analog (on arbitrary graphs) of reflected Brownian motion on an open domain in $\BB R^d$, with the ``boundary at $\infty$'' playing the role of the boundary of the domain.
 Reflected Brownian motion on an arbitrary bounded domain in $\BB R^d$ was constructed using Dirichlet forms in~\cite{fukushima-reflected-bm,fukushima-dirichlet-forms}.
 See also~\cite{cf-reflecting-bm} or~\cite[Chapter 7]{cf-book} for some results concerning ``Brownian motion reflected off of $\infty$'' on certain unbounded domains in $\BB R^d$, also obtained using Dirichlet form theory. \end{remark}

 \begin{remark} Continuous time random walk reflected off of $\infty$ has some similarities to the notion of \textbf{random interlacements}, but the objects are not equivalent.
 A random interlacement on a transient graph (possibly with conductances) is a Poissonian collection of excursions of random walk away from $\infty$.
 Random interlacements were first introduced by Sznitman~\cite{sznitman-interlacement} and later generalized to general transient graphs by Teixeira~\cite{teixeira-interlacement}.
 See the books~\cite{ct-interlacement-book,drs-interlacement-book} for an overview of the subject.
 In contrast to random interlacements, random walk reflected off of $\infty$ is not a Poissonian collection of excursions away from $\infty$ since, intuitively speaking, if $X_t = \infty$, then the behavior of the process after time $t$ depends on which ``point at $\infty$'' $X_t$ is at (c.f.\ Remark~\ref{remark-end}).
 In other words, for random interlacements, the ``boundary at $\infty$'' for the random walk is identified to a point, whereas for our random walk reflected off of $\infty$, it is not.
-For graphs where the boundary at $\infty$ is trivial (e.g., graphs where all bounded harmonic functions are constant, c.f.~\cite[Proposition 14.25]{lyons-peres}), we expect that the excursions of $X$ away from $\infty$ are equivalent to a random interlacement. \end{remark}
+For graphs where the boundary at $\infty$ is trivial (e.g., graphs where all bounded harmonic functions are constant, c.f.~\cite[Proposition 14.25]{lyons-peres}), we expect that the excursions of $X$ away from $\infty$ are equivalent to a random interlacement. \textit{Update: A version of this statement has subsequently been proven by Yao Yu \cite{yu-reflected-interlacement-equiv}.} \end{remark}